iwataka/ctrlproj.vim/readme.md

 ## Usage

-After installing this plug-in, you should register some paths to your projects, libraries or application sources in ~/.vim/.ctrlproj file (recommended) or g:ctrlproj_paths variable.
-If you prefer the former, you should create .ctrlproj file in ~/.vim and write like below:
+After installing this plug-in, you should register some paths to your projects, libraries or application sources in `~/.vim/.ctrlproj` file (recommended) or `g:ctrlproj_paths` variable.
+If you prefer the former, you should create `.ctrlproj` file in `~/.vim` and write like below:

     # Write
     # Some
     # Comments
-    /directory1/library_or_something_else/src
-    /directory2/*/src
+    /path/to/specified/project

     # Additional comment
-    /directory3/*
+    /path/to/specified/directory/*

     # You can also exclude specified directory by writing like this
-    ! /directory3/library_or_something_else
+    ! /path/to/project/you/want/to/exclude

 If you prefer the latter, write in your .vimrc like this:

     let g:ctrlp_quickref_paths = [
-        \ '/directory1/library_or_something_else/src',
-        \ '/directory2/*/src',
+        \ '/path/to/specified/project',
-        \ '/directory3/*',
+        \ '/path/to/specified/directory/*',
         " You want to exclude specified directory, put '!' at the head.
-        \ '! /directory3/library_or_something_else/'
+        \ '! /path/to/project/you/want/to/exclude'
     ]

 That's all!